BMW M3 Touring Review & Prices

 You can control the system in a variety of ways including using the touchscreen, the swivel wheel in the centre console or the ‘Hey BMW’ voice commands.

 You can check out the latest deals on a new BMW M3 Touring now, or have a look at used M3 Tourings – or other used BMW stock – from our network of trusted dealers.
-And when you come to change your current car, don't forget you can sell through Carwow too.
+And don't forget you can sell you car online through Carwow too.

 How much is the BMW M3 Touring?